Netcentric/aem-htl-style-guide/README.md

   - [4.9](#4.9) <a name='4.9'></a> **Try to avoid the element, attribute and text block statements.**

-    It's a lot cleaner and explicit writing your Sightly scripts without these block statements.
+    It's a lot cleaner and explicit writing your HTL scripts without these block statements.

     ```html
     <!--/* Bad */-->